SerenaTetart/Biometric_Recognition/README.md

 The network is made from scratch and thus very slow to train, I achieved 87% accuracy (~13% error), if I want to improve it I will use Resnet50 or VGG19.

-## Project 2 - Fingerprint autoencoder (Improve)
+## Project 2 - Fingerprint autoencoder

-This second project aim to improve damaged fingerprint by using an autoencoder also made from scratch.
+This second project aim to **improve** damaged fingerprint by using an autoencoder also made from scratch.

 We can use this idea to improve handwritting for instance.